rfennell/AzurePipelines/Extensions/WikiUpdater/readme.md

 #### Advanced

 - LocalPath - The path used to clone the repo to for updating.
 Defaults to $(System.DefaultWorkingDirectory)\\repo
-- UseAgentToken - If true the task will use the built in agent OAUTH token, if false you need to provide username & password/PAT". **Note** for use of the OAUTH token to work you must allow the pipeline to access the [OAUTH Token](https://docs.microsoft.com/en-us/azure/devops/pipelines/scripts/git-commands?view=vsts&tabs=yaml#enable-scripts-to-run-git-commands) and grant _contribute_ access to target Azure DevOps WIKI to the _Project Collection Build Service_ user (assuming this is the account the pipeline is running as).
+- UseAgentToken - If true the task will use the built in agent OAUTH token, if false you need to provide username & password/PAT". **Note** for use of the OAUTH token to work you must allow the pipeline to access the [OAUTH Token](https://docs.microsoft.com/en-us/azure/devops/pipelines/scripts/git-commands?view=vsts&tabs=yaml#enable-scripts-to-run-git-commands) and grant _contribute_ access on the target Azure DevOps WIKI to the _Project Collection Build Service_ user (assuming this is the account the pipeline is running as).
 The default is _false_
-- Username - The username to autneticate with the repo (see below)
+- Username - The username to authenticate with the repo (see below)
-- Passsword - The password or PAT to autneticate with the repo (see below) _Recommended stored as secret variable_
+- Password - The password or PAT to authenticate with the repo (see below) _Recommended that this is stored as secret variable_

 For more authentication parameters see 'Authentication' section below

-### URL to clone a WIKI repo
+### URL required to clone a WIKI repo

 #### Azure DevOps WIKIs